-This average fell to 48.3 days in the first six months of the 2011-12 crop year.
-The result was largely shaped by a reduction in the amount of time spent by grain in storage in the country elevator system, which decreased by an average of 2.6 days.
-A further 0.5 days was derived from a reduction in the railways' loaded transit time.
-Adding to these gains was a 0.9-day decrease in the amount of time grain spent in inventory at a terminal elevator.
+This average fell to 48.2 days in the first nine months of the 2011-12 crop year.
+The result was largely shaped by a reduction in the amount of time spent by grain in storage in the country elevator system, which decreased by an average of 2.5 days.
+A further 0.4 days was derived from a reduction in the railways' loaded transit time.
+Adding to these gains was a 1.2-day decrease in the amount of time grain spent in inventory at a terminal elevator.
 [Table 5E-1]

-These forces served to make the first-half's average one of the better values observed under the GMP.
+These forces served to make the nine-month average one of the better values observed under the GMP.
 The following outlines a few of the factors that helped shape this result:

-- Firstly, a decrease in the grain supply reduced the amount of grain available for movement in the 2011-12 crop year by 1.1%, to 60.6 million tonnes from 61.3 million tonnes a year earlier.
-Although this suggested a possible easing of the pressures that would be brought to bear on the GHTS, total grain shipments in the first half reached a GMP record of 15.6 million tonnes.
-As such, the demands placed on the system proved to be the greatest experienced thus far. - Secondly, by the beginning of the crop year the operational problems that had confronted CP and undermined its service offering throughout much of the previous crop year had effectively been overcome.
-As a result, grain moved to export position much more effectively and efficiently than it did a year earlier.
-Further, grain shippers reported comparatively few problems with the service they were receiving from the railways in the country, despite what was proving to be a near-record handling for the elevator system.
-Even more important was the fluidity with which grain was moving through the ports.
-With better inbound supplies, the terminal elevator system, which was also bearing the pressures of a nearrecord throughput, was better able to provide for the timelier loading of awaiting ships.
+Firstly, a decrease in the grain supply reduced the amount of grain available for movement in the 2011-12 crop year by 1.1%, to 60.6 million tonnes from 61.3 million tonnes a year earlier.
+Although this suggested a possible easing of the pressures that would be brought to bear on the GHTS, total grain shipments in the first nine months reached a GMP record of 23.0 million tonnes.
+As such, the demands placed on the system proved to be the greatest experienced thus far.